 After Kathryn recovered, Laura thought about returning to her job, but instead chose to go into business for herself.
 Like many new entrepreneurs, Laura didn’t have the money for a storefront location, so she opened Cupcakes for Courage in June 2011.
 Laura donates 10% of Cupcakes for Courage’s proceeds to cancer charities.
 As a result of her success, Laura opened a brick-and-mortar location in September 2012.
 Named Courageous Bakery, the store also serves as the new home for the food truck, which continues to operate throughout all of Chicago.

 Open Markets, Open Opportunities: Legal Claims

-Greg, Kristin and Laura are bringing a legal challenge against parts of the city’s food-truck ordinance not because that challenge will be easy, but because it is right.
+Laura has brought a legal challenge against parts of the city’s food-truck ordinance not because that challenge will be easy, but because it is right.
 Competition is the American Way; it makes us innovate, work hard, and serve better food, all of which benefits consumers.
 But local governments thwart that competition by enacting anti-competitive rules at the request of a few politically connected actors.

 What’s happened here is not just wrong; it’s unconstitutional.
 Governments exist to protect public health and safety, not pick winners and losers in the marketplace.
 Thankfully, the Due Process Clause of the Illinois Constitution protects all Illinoisans’ right to earn an honest living, and Illinois courts have repeatedly struck down laws that would “manage” competition on behalf of a preferred special-interest group.